 Gut health and overall health are inextricably linked.
 Although digestive disorders or diseases are not usually fatal, they can seriously affect your quality of life, especially if it occurs frequently or over a long period of time.
 Just imagine the discomfort of having to live with chronic diarrhoea or constipation!
 Worst of all, these chronic conditions would not only be hard to live with, they can severely impact your overall health.

-The state of Malaysian's digestive health, as revealed in the Health Facts 2016 released by the Ministry of Health (MOH), showed that diseases of the digestive system were the #4 principal cause of hospitalisation in private hospitals, #7 principal cause of hospitalisation in MOH hospitals, and #6 principal cause of death recorded in in both MOH and private hospitals.
+The state of Malaysian's digestive health, as revealed in the Health Facts 2016 released by the Ministry of Health (MOH), showed that diseases of the digestive system were the number 4 principal cause of hospitalisation in private hospitals, number 7 principal cause of hospitalisation in MOH hospitals, and number 6 principal cause of death recorded in in both MOH and private hospitals.

 Many serious digestive disorders or diseases, including complications that are related to them, are actually preventable.
 The leading cause is usually related to poor lifestyle choices such as having an unhealthy diet, lack of physical activity and smoking.